Christians And Mental Illness

 Just as God gave Jeremiah the words to speak to the nation, God can give you the words to whisper over a hurting heart.

-A Prayer for Your Journey…
+A Prayer For Your Journey…

 God, open my eyes to those who are suffering from mental illness.
 Give me great compassion and empathy for them.
 Grant me the courage to speak life and hope over their pain.
 Let Your words and love for the hurting and broken flow through me.
 In Jesus’ name, Amen.